 Japanese children are warned to be mindful of a thunder god who has a very interesting affinity for belly buttons.
 To deter Raijin, one of the most important gods in Japanese mythology, children must hide their stomachs during thunderstorms.

 In certain parts of South-Korea, people believe that running a fan in a closed room can kill you in your sleep.
 To combat this phenomenon, modern electric fans actually come standard with automated shut off timers.

 Inhabitants of the Baltic state of Lithuania have a very real fear of individuals who whistle while indoors.
 It is widely accepted that people who partake in this endeavour will summon little devils that will wreak havoc on your daily life.

 4 – Flame resistant

 In the sovereign country of Qatar, modern superstitions have actually been forbidden.
 But in days of old, it was believed that to kill a spider within a home brought the worst bad luck possible.
 The reason is that It was believed spiders held within their being the power to extinguish house fires.

 In Vietnam, student’s studies take on a life of their own.
 It is believed to be bad luck if students eat bananas prior to a big examination.
 The reasoning behind this is that bananas are seen as “slippery,” and the Vietnamese word for slippery is almost exactly the same as the word for failure.

 In Yemen, by throwing a dead snake in the air, a mother can know the gender of her unborn child.
 If the snake lands on its back, it will be a girl; landing upright means a son will be born.

 1 – Something stinks

 In France, something is certainly afoot.
 The French believe that in the unlikely scenario you find yourself stepping in dog faeces, it had better be with the correct foot.
-A left foot encounter is a good luck, but stepping in dog faeces with your right foot ensures bad luck for all time.
+A left foot encounter is good luck, but stepping in dog faeces with your right foot ensures bad luck for all time.